Stochastic-Batman/AgroLink/README.md

 # AgroLink - formerly RandomRouting

 ## **This code was never fully completed, though I did my part backend + DB + translation model.
-Due to our lack of time and frontend expertise, Lovable coded the while website, unfortunately...**
+Due to our lack of time and frontend expertise, Lovable coded the whole website, unfortunately...**

 A marketplace linking organic and bio-food farmers with restaurants, hotels, and food producers for wholesale, bulk purchases.